Special Educational Needs: Support for your child

 We know that successful partnerships between parents/carers and school are vital to ensure that every child is nurtured and supported to achieve the very best that they can.
 Good communication is key to getting this right.

 Early in the autumn term you and your child are invited to an important 'Getting to Know Year...' meeting to find out more about the topics and the change in routine for your child in their new class.
 Every half term you will receive a Record Card for your child with their attendance figures and effort grades for their learning, homework and behaviour.
 In the spring term you will be invited to discuss your child's progress with their teacher and at the end of the summer term you will be given your child’s end of year report with their attainments in all subjects and reflections on their achievements during the year.

 You are welcome to come and discuss your child’s progress at any time during the year; class teachers and support staff are usually available on the playground at the beginning and end of each day and appointments can be made if more time is needed.
 We will also contact you if we have any concerns about your child's learning and we will keep you involved if and when SEN support strategies are put in place.
 There are regular points during the year when you are very welcome to come into class and look at your child's work/books and discuss their progress and next steps - for example, following Friday Class led assembly and 'Stay and Play' sessions.

 Communication is a two way process and we value your feedback and suggestions.
-We update our school website regularly to keep you informed and up to date and we have just launched our school news app too.
+We update our school website, mobile news app and Twitter feed (@StJCEPrimary) regularly to keep you informed.
 Parents/carers are invited to complete annual questionnaires; you can become members of our governing body and we always welcome help and support for school events (such as the Christmas and Summer Fairs).
-We can signpost you to additional help and support where needed (for example SENDIASS, formerly Tameside Parent Partnership, www.tameside.gov.uk/sen/parentpartnership which is for any Tameside parent whose child has or may be identified as having Special Educational Needs).
+We can signpost you to additional help and support where needed - for example SENDIASS www.tameside.gov.uk/sen/parentpartnership which is for any Tameside parent whose child has or may be identified as having Special Educational Needs.